localch/querybuilder/README.markdown

 #### Responses

 The responses are defined as a dictionary.
 The keys describe the different versions - HTTP response codes are recommended.
+If you use HTTP response codes, they are linked to the respective section of the official HTTP RFC.

 The value is a recursive dictionary which defines the XML response structure.

 There are a few special keys:

 * __desc: Treated as a description of the parent.
 * @* (Any key starting with "@"): Attributes.
 They are formatted a big differently in the output.